muhamedyoussry/El-Zero-Web-School/README.md

 - semantic elements like nav, header, section, aside, article; this solution generated for the problem of many div tags and many classes.
 - main elements in a website: header, navigation bar, aside, footer, section
 - Audio type use comething called MIME type, you can get them from MDN website.
+- in the `input` tag we have the required attribute to validate if the input is filled.
 -

+---
 ## Assignment 1

 ### Q1 Answer